joelburton/Crushinator/docs/design.rst

    - Ncurses (windowed UI in a console environment, least important)
    - Desktop (GTK+, wxWindows, Qt, Tkinter, etc)
    - The web (WSGI), also XMLRPC/SOAP/REST
+   - IDEs (Eclipse, WingIDE)

-The only hard requirements at this point are the console, WSGI, and some desktop application, in that order of precedence.
+The only hard requirements at this point are the console, WSGI, Eclipse, and some desktop application, in that order of precedence.

 Record Previous Generation Parameters